core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='group-register' title="Register a Group">

 		<t>
 			In order to create a group, a management entity used to configure groups, makes a request to the RD indicating the name of the group to create (or update), the optional domain the group belongs to, and the optional multicast address of the group.
 The registration message includes the list of endpoints that belong to that group.
 If an endpoint has already registered with the RD, the RD attempts to use the context of the endpoint from its RD endpoint entry.
 If the client registering the group knows the endpoint has already registered, then it MAY send a blank target URI for that endpoint link when registering the group.
+Configuration of the endpoints themselves is out of scope of this specification.
+Such an interface for managing the group membership of an endpoint has been defined in <xref target="I-D.ietf-core-groupcomm"/>.
 		</t>

         <t>The registration request interface is specified as follows: